uriel1998/neomutt-file-picker/README.md

 - Attach files to your emails in [NeoMutt](https://github.com/neomutt/) using [Ranger](https://github.com/ranger/ranger) or [Vifm](https://github.com/vifm) as your file manager.
 - Choose a directory to store attachments with Ranger or Vifm

+filepicker options:

+-h show help
+-f : Choose fzf as your picker
+-fd DIRECTORY : specify starting directory for fzf
+-n : use nnn as picker
+-r : use ranger as picker
+-v : use vifm as picker
+-m : process for mutt attachments (otherwise just puts filename)

 The main script is based on the [this topic](https://www.reddit.com/r/commandline/comments/cbxvdf/combine_neomutt_with_ranger/) and improved to allow attaching mulptiple files with spaces in the name and path.

 ## Attaching files